 To explore the multi-knockout data, we first aimed to identify the subset of ABC transporters which are relevant for resistance to each drug.
 Given the diverse population, we tested for knockout effects aggregated over all genetic backgrounds in the population by using a linear model with only single-gene terms to uncover ‘marginal’ associations of each knockout to drug resistance (Methods).
 While prior literature had reported on the effects of snq2∆, pdr5∆, and yor1∆ for the tested drugs, this approach found previously-unreported associations involving deletion of two vacuolar ABC transporters (ycf1∆, ybt1∆) in many of the drugs tested (Fig. S4, Data S6).
 From the marginal associations which were found in both the MATa and MATα pools (Data S6), 16 out of 21 previously-known single knockout phenotypes were reproduced, including 6 out of 7 of those which had been reported in at least two publications (Fig. S4; Data S7).

 After identification of snq2∆, pdr5∆, yor1∆, ycf1∆, and ybt1∆ as commonly-relevant for resistance to the tested drugs, we aimed to first explore the subset of multi-knockout effects at these five transporters.
 We grouped strains by their five transporter genotype, allowing for free variability at the other 11 loci.
 This 32-genotype grouping allowed for the establishment of a common knockout sensitivity profile between independent engineered populations tested on the same compound (Fig S5).
 Under drugs such as camptothecin and tamoxifen, the MATa and MATα populations had strikingly similar profiles (Fig. 2A), and high reproducibility was often observed between different populations grown in the same drug (r ≥ 0.95 for 13 of 16 drugs, Fig. 2A, Data S7).
 We developed a radial representation to extend the grouped profiles for a broad ‘fitness landscape’ overview, and to make apparent both the main ABC transporters involved in resistance to each compound, as well as potentially-differing knockout effects in diverse genetic backgrounds (Fig. 2C).
 Reflecting the high profile reproducibility, these graphs were visually consistent for independent populations tested on the same compound, while showing large differences between some compounds (Fig. 2D, S7).
 Surprisingly, many multi-knockout combinations conferred drug resistance and not sensitivity (Fig. 2D).
-We merged the MATa and MATα data for subsequent analyses (Methods).
+We merged the MATa and MATα data for many subsequent analyses (Methods).

 DCGA Reveals High-Order Combinatorial Drug Resistance Effects